atreyasha/deep-generative-models/README.md

 This repository contains TensorFlow 2.0 python source-code for deep generative models.
 This repository prioritizes using low-level tensorflow implementations where possible.
 The intended purpose is to allow for a more in-depth understanding of corresponding algorithms.

-Note: Source code in this repository was only tested on the CPU.
-Therefore extending usage to GPU(s) might result in issues.
+**Note:** Source code in this repository was only tested on the CPU.

 ### Dependencies